Student Scholarship Program

-In keeping with its sincere and dedicated commitment to the formal education of girls, Pastoralist Child Foundation gives like-minded people the opportunity to sponsor students.
+In keeping with our dedicated commitment to the formal education of girls, Pastoralist Child Foundation gives like-minded people the opportunity to sponsor students.
 When you sponsor a girl her life changes forever and her hopes and dreams can become a reality!
 We enroll students in high performing private boarding schools with great teachers and administrative staff.
 The annual sponsorship fee of $1,500.00 pays for full tuition, examination fees, transportation, healthcare, school uniforms and shoes, books, school supplies, backpack, mattress, sheets, blankets, pillow, personal toiletries and a lock box for personal items.

 Girls who receive full sponsorships are from very low-income families where many heads of households are single mothers with numerous children.
-Student candidates are interviewed and must demonstrate good grades, good citizenship, leadership skills, and a willingness to volunteer with Pastoralist Child Foundation during school holidays.
-The parent(s) and/or guardian(s) of the potential candidates must agree that FGM should be abolished and they will not force her to marry as a child (under the age of 18).
+Student candidates are interviewed and must demonstrate good grades, maintain a “C” average or above, good citizenship, leadership skills, and a willingness to volunteer with Pastoralist Child Foundation during school holidays.
+The parent(s) and/or guardian(s) of the potential candidates must agree that FGM should be abolished and not force her to marry as a child (under the age of 18).
 Local pastoralist conditions reduce attendance in day schools due to long walks to schools which may be as far as 15 kilometers from a girl’s village, and disruptions of education caused by droughts and the movement of the communities from one place to another for greener pastures and clean water.
 Many girls who attend local day schools also miss classes because they cannot afford sanitary napkins during their periods.
-When they’re sponsored in boarding schools they’re provided with the necessary napkins.
+When they’re sponsored in boarding schools they’re provided with all the necessary personal items.
 Boarding schools also discourage the cultural barriers by giving girls a place to escape the relentless pressure for early marriage and motherhood to an environment supportive of girls’ education.
 Boarding schools provide nutritious meals, health care, structured time for study, and housing for girls who have reached puberty and are at risk of being married off.

 In Kenya, the school year starts in January and there are 3 semesters.
 The high school curriculum is competitive with subjects such as English, Kiswahili, mathematics, biology, physics, chemistry, history, geography, computer skills, physical education, music, art, drama/theatre.
 School holidays are in April, August and December.
 Some students attending boarding schools don’t see their friends and families back home often, so they eagerly look forward to the holidays!